 Does My Program Meet the Educational Requirements for Licensure in My State?

 Students interested in academic programs that may allow them to pursue professional licensure/certification are advised to review the disclosure statement for their state/program combination and to contact the appropriate licensing agency for further information prior to enrolling in the program.
 Students should also be aware that licensure requirements are subject to change and will vary by state.
-Students who relocate or plan to relocate should consult the Licensure Disclosure Tool, contact the licensing agency of the state to which they are considering relocating, and should be sure notify Mason’s Office of the University Registrar of any change to their permanent address upon relocation.
+Students who relocate or plan to relocate should consult the Licensure Disclosure Tool, contact the licensing agency of the state to which they are considering relocating, and notify Mason’s Office of the University Registrar of any change to their permanent address upon relocation.

-Students in other countries should note that it is the student’s responsibility to determine whether or not completion of their program of choice at George Mason University will fulfill any educational requirements for professional licensure in their country.
+Students in other countries should note that it is the student’s responsibility to determine whether or not completion of their program of choice at George Mason University will fulfill the educational requirements for professional licensure in their country.
 Students should also note that additional requirements for licensure, other than education, may apply.
 Students should contact the appropriate licensing agency/board within their country for information to assist in making such a determination.